TWChennai/gocd-git-path-material-plugin/README.md

 | `GitPathMaterial` | `git-path`    |

-* If you use the [gocd-yaml-config-plugin](https://github.com/tomzo/gocd-yaml-config-plugin#pluggable) to configure your pipelines as code; you can update the id per the above example.
+* If you use the [gocd-yaml-config-plugin](https://github.com/tomzo/gocd-yaml-config-plugin#pluggable) to configure your pipelines as code; you can update the ID per the above example.
 * If you configure your pipelines via the UI, you will need to add new materials and remove the old ones one-by-one.

 ### Frequently asked questions